Lincoln MKT Performance

-The 2013 Lincoln MKT comes standard with a naturally-aspirated 3.7-liter V6 engine that makes 303 horsepower, up from 268 horsepower last year.
-Ecoboost trims get a turbocharged 3.5-liter V6 engine that makes 365 horsepower.
-Both are paired with a six-speed automatic transmission with paddle shifters.
-The base engine earns an EPA rating of 17/25 mpg city/highway, while the Ecoboost trim gets 16/23 mpg city/highway.
+The Lincoln MKT comes with a 3.7-liter V6 engine that makes 303 horsepower.
+The MKT is available with a twin-turbocharged 3.5-liter V6 EcoBoost engine that makes 365 horsepower.
+Both engines are paired with a six-speed automatic transmission.
+The 2015 Lincoln MKT gets an EPA-estimated 17/25 mpg city/highway with the base engine, which is a bit low for a three-row SUV with a six-cylinder engine.
+The EcoBoost model gets 16/23 mpg.

-- "Shifting from the six-speed automatic was flawless without hunting for gears while in city driving situations." -- Left Lane News (Ecoboost)
+- "Shifting from the six-speed automatic was flawless without hunting for gears while in city driving situations." -- Left Lane News (2013)